GurarpitSingh/MERN-CipherSchools/Readme.txt

-This is JWT Secured Authentication gateway made for Quantum as assignment.
+This is JWT Secured profile management application made for CipherSchools as assignment.
 Made using MERN/

+NOTE: .env file is included in repo for a limited period of time for evaluation purposes.

 Steps to Install:
 1. The root directory contains two directories: